flux-framework/flux-restful-api/docs/getting_started/api.md

 - listing (bool): provide listing as True if you want to get details in a list
 - limit (int): provide a maximum number of jobs to retrieve (defaults to all if not provided)

+### GET '/v1/jobs/search'

+A custom search endpoint to query for jobs.
+It is used internally by the site to render data tables and similar.

+**Optional** parameters:

+- start: a number to start at, must be <= the length of total jobs
+- length: a length to stop at, after the start is applied (if applicable)
+- query: a string to search all attributes for

+**Returns** parameters:

+ - data: the list of jobs
+ - recordsTotal: the total number of jobs available
+ - recordsFiltered: the total after fitlering by the query, length, start
+ - draw: an integer used by Jquery Datatables

 ### POST `/v1/jobs/submit`

 Submit a new job